ts-factory/bublik-release/docs/04-publish/01-attachments.md

 ## Current Limitations

-- Only text-type artifacts are currently supported
+- Only text-type attachments are currently supported
-- Artifacts can only be viewed inline in the browser
+- Attachments can only be viewed inline in the browser
 - Future updates will add support for more artifact types and viewing options